 As with the 35% rebate that comes with The Business Platinum® Card from American Express, you can receive the rebate on all business and first class flights.
 Additionally, you can receive the rebate on economy flights with your selected airline — make sure you choose an airline before you try to book!

 Amex Business Gold annual fee

-In exchange for the increased bonus categories (and spending cap) as well as the new 25% rebate when using Amex Travel, the annual fee for the new Amex Business Gold with be $295 and it won’t be waived the first year.
+In exchange for the increased bonus categories (and spending cap) as well as the new 25% rebate when using Amex Travel, the annual fee for the new Amex Business Gold is $295 (Rates & Fees) and it won’t be waived the first year.
 This is an increase of $120 from the $175 annual fee (waived the first year) that was attached to the Business Gold Rewards Card.

 Amex Business Gold welcome bonus

 At this time, American Express is not offering a welcome bonus on this card.
 A $295 annual fee (not waived) and no bonus.
 Yeah, okay then.